cel-esx/EGL314_TeamB/MultiPlay3.md

 2. Once downloaded, allow/agree all preferences and options before launching the software.

 3. In MultiPlay, under file, click Preferences.
 Then, go to OSC Control tab.

    ![Alt text](MultiPlayConfig.png)

-4. Under OSC Control, enable "Control (Incoming)" and change the port number to 8000 This is to allow MultiPlay to receive commands from the POC code
+4. Under OSC Control, select your laptop's IP Address first before enabling "Control (Incoming)" and change the port number to 8000.
+    *This is to allow MultiPlay to receive commands from the POC code*

    ![Alt text](OSCControl.png)

 ## Flow Chart